-Impact on the results and/or financial position: limited VEI is a project-based organisation and the associated financial in relation to rent, vehicles, etc.; risk is therefore typically related to individual projects.
-For · Not participating or taking any financial position in local water example, risks associated with penalty clauses, bonus/malus operating partners; agreements in performance-dependent projects, repayment of · Externally recruited personnel, who mainly work as selfsubsidies, debt-risks, liability for health damage or other employed contractors or based on fixed-term contracts damages (injury), unemployment, VEI employees becoming (duration is based on the contract period). unfit for work and the risk of payment default on the part of the donor.
-In the event of early termination of the project, there are More about VEI's financial risk and risk management in chapter also financial consequences in that a suitable position must be 5 of the Financial Statements. found for the permanent staff returning to the parent company or partner company from abroad, or an outplacement procedure Utrecht, 27 May 2019 M.A.C.
-Schouten, PhD - CEO VEI has to be initiated.
+Impact on the results and/or financial position: limited VEI is a project-based organisation and the associated financial risk is therefore typically related to individual projects.
+For example, risks associated with penalty clauses, bonus/malus agreements in performance-dependent projects, repayment of subsidies, debt-risks, liability for health damage or other damages (injury), unemployment, VEI employees becoming unfit for work and the risk of payment default on the part of the donor.
+In the event of early termination of the project, there are also financial consequences in that a suitable position must be found for the permanent staff returning to the parent company or partner company from abroad, or an outplacement procedure has to be initiated.
 Based on the assumption that not all projects will end at the same time and that new projects will arise or existing projects will be renewed, this risk is limited.